jepstein-eagle/adaptable/packages/adaptable/readme/functions/percent-bar-function.md

 - showing the cell value as Tooltip

-> Percent Bars work for both positive and negative values and can be edited (if editable) and filtered like any other column.
+> Percent Bars work for both positive and negative values and can be edited (if editable) and filtered (if filterable) like any other column.

 ## UI Elements